The November 2 issue of FORBES® magazine a couple of years ago had six covers. That’s right, 6!

 So what WAS the reason for the six covers?

 Could it be a demographic mistake after all?
 Did they want to distribute six different versions throughout their circulation?

 Well, Xerox had ads (different ones) on the inside of five of the six covers.
 So it HAD to be connected, or Xerox got the greatest deal of all time.
 Something was up.
 I wrote about the truth about Native Advertising in a previous blog.
 Was it a native ad?

 I call Forbes offices at 212-620-2200.
 It’s all automated response.
 You select the number you want (i.e., 3 for advertising, 4 for editorial, 5 for human resources, etc.).
 I tried all the numbers and didn’t get anywhere until a lady in administration named Rosa answered.
 I explained the situation, and she knew nothing about six covers.
 She gave me a number for someone named Vanna L. who would know.
 I called that number, but it didn’t work.

 Then I decided to try a different path: I called John Kennedy the CMO of Xerox.
 I actually just tweeted about him when he shared what he’s learned and what he hopes to achieve in a recent Amy Gesenhues article “Xerox CMO Shares Strategy Behind Re-Branding One Of The World’s Top Brands.”

 No luck.
-After going through the phone automation at Xerox (I’m always amazed no one really answers phones anymore), leaving messages, I got a call back from Barb B. who said to call Laura R. “She will be able to help you.”
+After going through the phone automation at Xerox (I’m always amazed no one really answers phones anymore — in fact, read my latest blog about powerlessness if you have a couple of minutes), leaving messages, I got a call back from Barb B. who said to call Laura R. “She will be able to help you.”
 I called her several times, leaving messages each time, but no response to date.